Chapter 4 Welfare Services

 providers and instructors

-5. Institutions not targeted for Independent Support Benefits
+5. Institutions not included in Independent Living Support Benefits go to 6

 (1) Institutions for children with disabilities